wonkodv/reqtrace/reports/tmx.md

 This means that
 *   All output derived from input will be NFC normalized
 *   Identifier Matching can be done on the byte level

-Comment:
-See [Rust RFC 2457](https://rust-lang.github.io/rfcs/2457-non-ascii-idents.html) on the topic.

 ## REQ_ARTEFACT_PARSE_ID: Parse Artefact Identifier